BariscanBozkurt/Supervised-CorInfoMax/README.md

 ## Simulations

 The image classification experiments are included inside the folder "Simulations/Classification".
 The subfolder for simulations are named accordingly, i.e., "Simulations/Classification/CorInfoMax" folder includes the simulations for our proposed method in the main text.
-Similarly, "Simulations/Classification/CorInfoMaxSparse" folder includes the simulations of our framework that is presented in Appendix E. The folder "Simulations/Classification/AnalyzeSimulations" contains the jupyter notebook files to generate the plots and tables presented in our paper.
-Below, we outline recipe to reproduce the experiments in our paper:
+Similarly, "Simulations/Classification/CorInfoMaxSparse" folder includes the simulations of our framework that is presented in Appendix E.

+The folder "Simulations/Classification/AnalyzeSimulations" contains the jupyter notebook files to generate the plots and tables presented in our paper.
+Below, we outline recipe to reproduce the experiments in our paper.

+    * For example, to simulate the experiments for MNIST classification task with CorInfoMax network, you need to run the python script "Simulations/Classification/CorInfoMax_MNIST_Simulation_V1.py".
+You can use the following command:
+    ``` python Simulations/Classification/CorInfoMax_MNIST_Simulation_V1.py```

+    * Once you run this code, the following pickle files will be created under the folder "Simulations/Classification/Results":
+        * Simulations/Classification/Results/simulation_results_CorInfoMax_MNIST_V1.pkl

 ## References (for the other algorithms included in this code repo)